biocuration/isb-website/wp-content/plugins/wp-dashboard-notes/readme.txt

 1. Upload the folder `wp-dashboard-notes` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Add your first note via the 'Add note' button in the 'Screen Options'.
+3. Add your first note via the 'Add note' button by clicking on the 'Add note' button in the top admin bar on your admin dashboard.

 == Screenshots ==